-In our office, we use Waterlase laser.
+In our office, we offer Waterlase dental laser.
 This type of laser uses a combined YSGG energy and spray of water, a process called HydroPhotonics, to perform a wide range of dental procedures on teeth, gum and bone more comfortably.

-Additionally, due to its conservative, gentle cutting action and coagulating capabilities, the Waterlase performs many soft tissue (gum) procedures with little or no bleeding and less swelling.
-These are few of the applications of lasers on the soft tissues:
+Due to its conservative, gentle cutting action and coagulating capabilities, the Waterlase performs many soft tissue (gum) procedures with little or no bleeding and less swelling than with traditional surgical procedures.

-Frenum by definition is a fold of mucous membrane.
-In the mouth there are frenum of the lips that extend from the gums to the mid-line of the lower or upper lip, and the frenum of the tongue, that extends from the floor of the mouth to the midline of the underside of the tongue.
+Frenum, by definition is a fold of soft tissue or mucous membrane that secures or restricts movement.
+In the mouth there are frena of the lips that extend from the gums to the mid-line of the lower or upper lip, and the frenum of the tongue, that extends from the floor of the mouth to the midline of the underside of the tongue.*

 Frenectomy of the lips are performed in certain cases after the orthodontics to avoid spacing between of the upper or lower central incisors.